pfreixes/pfreixes.github.io/_posts/2016-04-02-Dependency-Injection-Libraries-Why-WhyNot-Python.md

     main()
 {% endhighlight python %}

-The *inject* as a decorator wires automatically our *main* function with the same instance of our logger class.
+The *inject* decorator wires automatically our *main* function with the same instance of our *logger* class.
 This allows to the functions that use the *logger* classs do not worry about how to build it, hence it makes the code lessly coupled.
 We can se how the dependency passing argument becomes implicitly due the use of the library.

-In the following but, the code does the same but it makes it explicity, as the dependency injection pattern defines when it uses the parameter passing way.
+The dependency pattern can be done easly without the use of a DI library, just passing the parameter to all of these functions that require the instance, it becomes explicity.
+The following code shows that.

 {% highlight python %}
 from .logging import Logger